bwburnsides/BW8cpu/docs/instruction-set-architecture.md

 [`JLE`](#jle---jump-if-less-or-equal)           | Jump if Less or Equal
 [`JG`](#jg---jump-if-greater)                   | Jump if Greater

 The BW8 has an 8-bit Instruction Register, so there is some trickery involved to support up to 512 opcodes, rather than just 256.
 This is done with the `EXT` instruction.
 This is a 1 byte, 1 cycle instruction which transitions the CPU from normal "`NRM`" mode to extended "`EXT`" mode, and then fetches the next instruction.
 This next instruction is interpretted differently due to the system being in `EXT` Mode.
-At the conclusion of these instructions, they return the CPU to `NRM` Mode.
+At the conclusion of these instructions, they return the CPU to Normal (`NRM`) Mode.
 Through this mechanism, the CPU can ascribe two different meanings to each 8-bit opcode value, yielding a total of 512 opcodes.

 The `NRM` Mode instructions are those which are commonly used, have long cycle counts, or have larger operand counts.
 The idea is to limit the cycle penalty incurred by `EXT` Mode opcodes to those which already execute quickly, or are not commonly used.
-In addition, by making sure that large operand count instructions exist in NRM Mode, we limit the maximum instruction size to 3 bytes, thereby keeping the program size penalty down.
+In addition, by making sure that large operand count instructions exist in NRM Mode, we can reduce the program size penalty down too.

 # Programming Model